copyrite/LwotcMinimalText/XComGame.md

 ## Burnout
 You leave a smoke cloud with a {% BURNOUT_RADIUS %} tile radius centered at your position when you attack with your flamethrower.
-* +20 Defense to all units on tiles with Burnout smoke.
+* +20 defense to all units on tiles with Burnout smoke.

 ## Capacitor Discharge
 Use your GREMLIN to deal damage and a {% CAPACITOR_DISCHARGE_RADIUS %} tile radius around a location.
 Affected units have a chance to be stunned.
 Robotic units take more damage.